Protonk/sr-characters/New/ninja.md

 ####Role:

-15 to hit with the katana at 11P -3AP.
+16 to hit with the katana at 11P -3AP.
 Against relatively unarmored targets, this should be pretty effective.
 12 to hit at range with 8P -1AP throwing knives.

 I don't know if I would play this character but they're an interesting attempt to make a physical specialist that isn't a troll.
 Stealth and athletics checks should be made handily and the character can make their way around the city with little trouble.

+One way this character is very interesting is as an inverse to the detective.
+She seeks magical prey, he prefers non-magical prey.
+Someone could notice a strong adept if they were magical, but a paranoid guy with info in his brain who needs to be rubbed out will deploy every technical measure available and fail because this character doesn't rely on technical measures.
+Everything is analog.
+But they can potentially roll 13 on navigation and 12/14 on tracking.

+Progression by adding adept powers could make this guy incredible.
+Like indiana (who needs 3 cyberlimbs to become a walking weapon), masking could improve stealth against magical opponents but it's also a +1 to any attribute.

 ####SINs: